Planning your travels to Peru and Bolivia but just don’t know where to go or how to start planning your itinerary? I got you covered!

 - Take a hike to Cerro Calvario and see Lake Titicaca from above.
 Cerro El Calvario is located right next to the town and once you’ve got to the top you’ll be rewarded with incredible views of Copacabana and Lake Titicaca.

 - Head across to the Bolivian islands of Lake Titicaca Isla del Sol (Island of the Sun) and Isla de la Luna (Island of the Moon).
-Both are beautiful and have lots of sacred Incan archeological sites.
+Both are beautiful and have lots of sacred Incan archaeological sites.
 Stay overnight on Isla del Sol.

 Spend one night in Copacabana before getting the boat across to Isla del Sol.
 You can buy tickets for the boat at any of the travel companies in Copacabana.